im-open/create-pr-and-merge-action/README.md

 # Create PR and Merge Build Change

-A GitHub Action that creates a pull request for a provided branch, approves it, and merges the change to the default branch.
+A GitHub Action that creates a pull request for a provided branch with one account (usually the GitHub Actions bot), then approves the PR and merges it into another branch with a separate account.
 The approval and merging is done via a Personal Access Token (PAT).

 ## Inputs